 Ritator, designer & developer (internship & freelance 2013–2016)

-Primary: graphic design, typography/layout, website/UX/UI design, Adobe InDesign, Adobe Experience Design, Adobe Photoshop and Adobe Illustrator.
+Primary: graphic design, typography/layout, website/UX/UI design, Adobe InDesign, Adobe Experience Design, Adobe Photoshop, Adobe Illustrator, InVision and Sketch.

 Languages: Swedish and English.